Top 10 Bluehost Alternatives

 SiteGround is up there with Bluehost in terms of popularity so chances are you’re already at least somewhat familiar with this provider.
 Similar to Bluehost, SiteGround mainly specializes in shared and WordPress hosting, however, you can also find cloud hosting and eCommerce packages.
 Another interesting similarity to note is that both SiteGround and Bluehost are providers recommended by WordPress.
 If you enjoy working with the CMS, you’re definitely going to love this alternative.

 The entry point here is a bit higher compared to that of Bluehost but you also get more value in return.
-The company has three tiers of shared hosting to choose from, the cheapest of which will set you back $3.95 per month.
-At most, you can expect to pay $11.95 per month for shared hosting, which is a little cheaper than the equivalent package you’ll find at Bluehost.
-If you want to go for a cloud hosting plan, expect to pay anywhere between $64 and $192 per month.
+The company has three tiers of shared hosting to choose from, the cheapest of which will set you back $6.99 per month.
+At most, you can expect to pay $14.99 per month for shared hosting, which is very similar to the equivalent package you’ll find at Bluehost.
+If you want to go for a cloud hosting plan, expect to pay anywhere between $80 and $240 per month.
 That’s very similar to what Bluehost charges for its dedicated hosting packages.

 A Truckload of Features

-In terms of price, SiteGround and Bluehost are fairly evenly matched, but what about the features?
-You might be surprised to find just how much SiteGround offers in this department.
+If you only look at the price when comparing SiteGround to Bluehost, you might be put off by the fact that the former is more expensive.
+However, we think it more than makes up for that in terms of features.
+In fact, you might be surprised to find just how much SiteGround offers in this department.
 Even with the basic package, you can expect access to a site builder, free email accounts, unlimited MySQL databases, daily backups, a free Cloudflare CND account, and more.
 The company also offers a free SSL certificate and a 30-day money-back guarantee.
 The only thing that’s missing here is a free domain name, which, unfortunately, SiteGround does not offer.
 Everything else looks pretty solid, though.
 And that was just the basic package.

 2. A2 Hosting

-A shared hosting plan will set you back anywhere between $2.96 and $7.03 per month depending on which package you choose.
-That’s similar to what Bluehost offers, however, there’s no Pro package here.
-In return for your money, you get access to unlimited SSD storage, free site migration, cPanel, a free SSL certificate, free CloudFlare CDN account, and more with just the basic package.
+A shared hosting plan will set you back anywhere between $2.99 and $14.99 per month depending on which package you choose.
+That’s somewhat similar to what Bluehost offers, however, there’s no Pro package here.
+In exchange for your money, you get access to unlimited SSD storage, free site migration, cPanel, a free SSL certificate, free CloudFlare CDN account, and more with just the basic package.
 A few more features like unlimited email accounts, unlimited databases, free CloudFlare Railgun, and A2 site accelerator are available with the higher-tier plans.

-If you’re looking to build a WordPress site, you can do it with any of the regular hosting plans or go for one of the managed WordPress packages.
+If you’re looking to build a WordPress site, you can do it with any of the regular hosting plans or go for one of the managed WordPress packages instead.
 These plans are a bit more expensive but will make your life easier as they include 1-click site staging, a Plesk control panel, a free license to JetPack Personal, and automated site backups, among other things.
-WordPress aside, A2 also offers various types of VPS, dedicated and even reseller hosting plans.
+WordPress aside, A2 also offers various types of VPS, dedicated, and even reseller hosting plans.

 Another nice feature offered by A2 is the possibility of opting for a monthly billing cycle on shared hosting.
 Bluehost only works with yearly payments so this is something that will automatically make A2 a better alternative for some people.
 As it’s usually the case with these things, you will get a better deal by subscribing for a year or two in advance but that’s entirely up to you.
 Having monthly payments gives you more flexibility and thanks to A2’s refund policy, you can cancel anytime without any risks even if you do decide to go for a yearly subscription.